This post's overview:

 Finally, let’s consider a scenario where 80K isn’t that much money.
 That’s in the case when you’re the only breadwinner in a family with 1-2 kids and your partner being a stay-at-home parent.

 In this case, you will probably rent a house in zones 3 – 5 of London or in a commuter town.
-You will probably pay around £2300 for your house or apartment, including all the bills.
-However, your transport bills will increase significantly – make sure to budget at least £180 per month on travel costs.
-If you add Internet, phone, Netflix and other subscriptions, that’s another £60 a month.
+You will probably pay around £2400 for your house or apartment, including all the bills.
+However, your transport bills will increase significantly – make sure to budget at least £250 per month on travel costs (unless you work from home most of the time).
+If you add Internet, phone, Netflix and other subscriptions, that’s another £70 a month.

 As you can see, £80K in London isn’t a very high salary for a family with two kids, where only one family member is working.
 However, if your partner would be working, you would probably spend the same amount on nurseries as their salary.